brandon-carlisle/git-vault/React/React State & Working with Events.md

 In React, for all events in JavaScript there is a prop equivalent (such as the click event).

 ![[Screenshot 2022-10-01 at 14.07.25.png]]
+## How Component Functions Are Executed
+Reacting to events is the first important step, how can we now change what is on the screen?